lyra/webview-payment-android-integration-sample/README.md

 https://github.com/lyra/webview-payment-android-integration-sample/tree/card_scanning_by_nfc/

-**Lyra Network does not guarantee and is not responsible for the quality of the external libraries.**
+**Our company does not guarantee and is not responsible for the quality of the external libraries.**

-**Moreover, be aware that the use of these librairies is not [PCI-DSS](https://www.pcisecuritystandards.org/document_library?category=pcidss&document=pci_dss) compliant.**
+**Moreover, be aware that the use of these libraries is not [PCI-DSS](https://www.pcisecuritystandards.org/document_library?category=pcidss&document=pci_dss) compliant.**

 <span id="technology"></span>
 ## Technology